By: Frank Caprio | On: June 28, 2018

 To Ensure Success

-So, in applications where temperature changes are present, it is important to define the temperature in the “cold” position, the “hot” position, and the “hotter” position.
+So we’ve seen how temperature changes can impact the design of expansion joints.
+In applications where temperature changes are present, it is important to define the temperature in the “cold” position, the “hot” position, and the “hotter” position.
 Accurately identifying the extreme high (and low) temperatures ensures the expansion joint will accommodate all thermal loads while also safely containing the pressure of the system.
 It is an important part of our job to help the customer identify areas for improvement in order to prevent future problems.
 If this sounds like too much to take on single-handedly, let us know .
 Our sales team is happy to help you to cure the headaches from a green liquor hangover.